MacDill celebrates 100 years of air refueling during Operation Centennial Contact

-Two KC-135 Stratotankers assigned to MacDill Air Force Base fly over Tampa, Florida, during Operation Centennial Contact June 27, 2023.
+The shadow of a C-17 Globemaster III assigned to Charleston Air Force Base, South Carolina, is shown over the Gulf of Meixico during Operation Centennial Contact, June 27, 2023.
 During the operation, more than 150 aircraft flew above communities around the country and across the world to honor 100 years of air refueling excellence.
 With 100 years of experience, the U.S. Air Force’s air refueling capabilities deliver unrivaled rapid global reach and meaningful maneuver for the Joint Force and our Allies and partners.
 Aerial refueling serves as a force multiplier, increasing the speed, range, lethality, flexibility and versatility of combat aircraft.
 Tankers also carry cargo and passengers, perform aeromedical evacuations, and enable strategic deterrence for the United States.
 (U.S. Air Force photo by Tech.
 Sgt.
-Joshua Smoot)
+Alexander Cook)

 |Date Taken: